 Place the reel in your pocket.
 Now when you’re tenkara fishing in fly fishing only waters and a game warden approaches, nonchalantly turn your body so that your tenkara rod handle is out of their line of sight.
 Then, stealthily remove the reel from your pocket and attach it to your rod handle with the Velcro.
 You might want to practice this move at home in front of a mirror in order to master it.

 This should be enough to deter most wardens or rangers; however, if they start giving you the third degree about things like why your rod doesn’t have any guides, remain calm and respond, “it’s the damnedest thing.
 They all just fell off right before you got here”.
-Then, feign anger, look at your rod and make a comment about its shoddy workmanship–something like, “damn Chinese rods!” followed by a disappointed grunt will often seal the deal.
+Then, feign anger, look at your rod and make a comment about its shoddy workmanship–something like, “damn Chinese rods!” followed by a disappointed grunt.

 Tip: Make sure you use a western grip with your thumb (not index finger) on top of the rod otherwise you might arouse suspicion.